NVIDIA/NeMo-RL/docs/adding-new-models.md

 When validating Hugging Face-based models, perform the following checks:

 - **Compare log probabilities**
-  Ensure the generation log probabilities from inference backends like **vLLM** match those computed by HuggingFace.
+  Ensure the generation log probabilities from inference backends like **vLLM** match those computed by Hugging Face.
 This comparison helps diagnose potential mismatches.

 - **Test parallelism**
   Verify consistency with other parallelism settings.